/ The ClaimCompass Blog

 • If the reason for the delay is within the airline’s control, then they are liable and must pay compensation.

 • If the delay is caused by an event out of the carrier’s control, then there’s no compensation due.
-In EC261, the latter are referred to as “Extraordinary Circumstances”.
+In EC261, the latter are referred to as “extraordinary circumstances”.

 Note that the burden of proof falls on the carrier.
 That is, the airline must prove that the delay was caused by an extraordinary circumstance, otherwise compensation is due.